agoose77/phd-thesis/content/2400-texat-tpc.md

 (expt:micromegas)=
 ### MicroMeGaS

 The MicroMeGaS is a parallel-plate gas particle detector.
 It comprises of a micro-pattern anode, with a thin metallic mesh suspended at a height of 128 μm above the surface (see {numref}`micromegas-schematic`).
 This _micro_-mesh partitions the gas into two juxtaposed volumes of differing potentials, forming a large drift region above the mesh, and a small amplification region between the mesh and the anode.
 In this manner, the detector behaves like an ideal parallel plate detector; the signals formed on the anode readout are predominantly determined by the electron mobility of the gas rather than that of the ions.
-The irregular pixellation of the anode facilitates high position resolution measurement of these signals.
+The irregular pixelation of the anode facilitates high position resolution measurement of these signals.
 The bias for the mesh is constant across the detector geometry; individual region biasing is performed by applying different potentials to the corresponding elements of the anode.

 +++